AguaClara/UASB/summer2018report.md

 ### Design 2: Top Entry

 Our second potential design has the influent tank directly on top of the UASB system, and the influent pipes coming straight down into the reactor.
-This reduces fabrication challenges and prevents any problems with particles settling or clogging in the pipes, but requires careful design as the entrance tank is far above the resting water level.
+This reduces fabrication challenges and prevents any problems with particles settling or clogging in the pipes, but requires careful design as the influent tank is far above the resting water level.
 Since the pipes will go straight through the biogas lid, this will also require the welds around the influent pipes to be gas tight.

 **ADD IMAGE**